 School safety includes measures such as; access control, visitor management and identification badges, video surveillance, preparedness planning and practice drills to prepare for a variety of potential incidents.
 District and school crisis plans are aligned with the recommendations of state Homeland Security, local emergency responders, and public safety officials and use the general response practices outlined in the National Incident Management System (NIMS).

 The District 135 School Safety Committee, composed of staff from various District departments and schools, public safety and community members, continually updates the district's planning and resources to reflect current needs and world events.
 The District's efforts are responsive to current events, and the various potential threats that confront schools today.
-Training and practice drills for staff and students have been held to contribute to preparedness for potential crisis events.
+Training and practice drills for staff and students are regularly held to contribute to preparedness for potential crisis events.